logzio/logzio-azure-blob-trigger/README.md

 # Ship logs to Logz.io using Azure Blob Trigger

-Auto-deployment of azure resources for shipping logs from Azure storage using blob trigger.
+Auto-deployment of Azure resources for shipping logs from Azure storage using blob trigger.
+Each new log in the container path inside the storage account, will trigger the Logz.io function that will ship the file content to Logz.io.

 ## Getting Started